rupalisinha23/Feature_ranking/README.md

 [source activate/ conda activate] <conda-env-name>
 python main.py
 ```
 Alternatively, simple run the provided bash script.
-It will create environment called ranking for you.
+It will create the environment called ranking for you.
 ```
 $ ./pipeline.sh
 ```